Back Story on BobbyD 📚

 Yet, despite my success and how fortunate I feel to have found a lucrative and successful career in tech, it’s difficult to look around the industry and see so few people who look like me.

-And that’s the thing… there's no reason WHY they shouldn’t be there!
+And that’s the thing… there's no reason WHY … cause

 -holler at ya^boy it’s BobbyD! …